pravega/pravega/documentation/src/docs/deployment/docker-swarm.md

 ## Tearing down

-All services,(including HDFS and ZooKeeper if you've deployed our package) can be destroyed with:
+All services, (including HDFS and ZooKeeper if you've deployed our package) can be destroyed using the following command.

 ```
 docker stack down pravega